quarksuite/legacy/USAGE.md

 If you've been following along this far, you see QuarkSuite does quite a lot on its own for authoring and building design tokens.
 That said, it's also designed to connect with tools many of us already use.

 > The integration examples use QuarkSuite's own token dictionaries.
+Also, be aware that the @quarksuite/config and @quarksuite/tokens modules are being served locally by [yalc](https://github.com/whitecolor/yalc) and aren't on NPM.

 ### Style Dictionary